OidcClient

 client_id: <base64>

-Mount both the Secret and ConfigMap as environment variables for a complete OIDC integration with zero hardcoded values:
+Mount the Secret as environment variables for OIDC integration:

 apiVersion: apps/v1